Counseling and Advising

 Mentoring Program at Avery Point

 Due to a generous grant from the Community Foundation of Eastern Connecticut, a mentoring partnership between UConn Avery Point and West Side Middle School exists.
 UConn Avery Point students mentor middle school students from West Side Middle School in Groton, CT for one year, meeting once a week with their middle school matches.
 The grant from the CFECT pays for books that the mentors use with their middle School matches and pays for a celebration at the end of the school year.

 SSS strongly encourages its participants to take advantage of the life-transforming opportunity to study abroad during their undergraduate careers.
-SSS students have studied abroad in South Africa, Cuba, Mexico, Italy, Greece, Spain, England, China, and Australia, to name some countries.
-Currently, three education abroad programs designed exclusively for SSS students exist at UConn: SSS Summer in London, SSS Summer in Cape Town, and SSS Summer in Prague.
+Countries where SSS students have studied abroad include South Africa, Cuba, Mexico, Italy, Greece, Spain, England, China, Czech Republic, Costa Rica, and Australia.
+SSS also offers its own short-term summer education abroad programs designed exclusively for UConn SSS students.

 The SSS Leadership Conference provides rising sophomore, junior, and senior SSS students an opportunity to develop their leadership skills, expand their network, and grow personally and professionally through interactive workshops and presentations by guest speakers.
 This three-day event is held each year at the Storrs campus just prior to the start of the fall semester.